 U.S. businesses lose billions due to shoplifting, fraud, or administrative error every year, according to a report from the National Retail Federation.
 While penalties for shoplifting are not as serious as for other crimes, you can still face jail time and fines for stealing from your local Walmart.
-Here’s what you need to know about California’s shoplifting penalties.
+Here’s what you need to know about the penalties for shoplifting in California.

 California law classifies shoplifting as theft, though it’s not as cut and dry as sticking something into your pocket and walking out of the store.
 Theft refers to actions including feloniously stealing, carrying away, or otherwise appropriating someone else's property, with the intent to deprive the rightful owner of that property.
 You can be charged with shoplifting if you're suspected of changing the tag on an item with one of a lesser value or finding a receipt in the parking lot, going to the store to track down the item on the receipt and returning it for a refund.